vnikesh/ISQA-8086-002-Assignment/Nutrition Facts for McDonald's Menu.md

 I felt this data would be interesting to start off with small project, there wont be too much burden in solving the questions, hence I have included this dataset.

 **Dataset** - I have uploaded the dataset(__menu.csv__) to the repository.

+### URL

+Menu can be downloaded using this url - https://github.com/vnikesh/ISQA-8086-Assignment/blob/master/menu.csv